eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

 ### Collections and Maps

 EOL provides four types of collections and a Map type.
 The `Bag` type represents non-unique, unordered collections and implements the `java.util.Collection` interface, the Sequence type represents non-unique, ordered collections and implements the `java.util.List` interface, the Set type represents unique and unordered collections and implements the `java.util.Set` interface, the OrderedSet represents unique and ordered collections.
-Since version 2.0, there are also three concurrent collection types, which can safely be modified from multiple threads.
-These are `ConcurrentBag`, `ConcurrentMap` and `ConcurrentSet`.
+Since version 2.0, there are also two concurrent collection types, which can safely be modified from multiple threads.
+These are `ConcurrentBag` and `ConcurrentSet`, which are thread-safe variants of the `Bag` and `Set` types respectively.

 All collection types inherit from the abstract `Collection` type.
 Apart from simple operations, EOL also supports logic operations on collections.
 The following operations (along with any operations declared on the `java.util.Collection` interface) apply to all types of collections: